sterliakov/terraform-aws-ecr-image/README.md

   want to remove the repository with terraform later.
 * This module needs `curl` and `jq` on `PATH`.
 If `jq` are missing, it will fetch and install `jq 1.7.1` locally for the appropriate architecture.
+* This module needs two provider aliases: `aws.main` and `aws.virginia`.
+They may refer to the same provider. `aws.virginia` must be in `us-east-1` region.
+  `aws.main` should be the provider for region where your repository is located.

 ## EXAMPLES